Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tourists visit Bangkok, Thailand.
 Photo: AFP/VNA

-A recently released report by Luxury Group by Marriott International found that 74% of these travelers are planning a vacation within the Asia-Pacific (APAC) region, noting that one in four planned vacations (25%) are for some form of celebration.
-This trend shows that the intra-regional travel market is thriving in APAC.
+A recently released report by Luxury Group by Marriott International found that 74% of these travelers are planning a vacation within the Asia- Pacific (APAC) region, noting that one in four planned vacations (25%) are for some form of celebration.
+This trend demonstrates the growing intra-regional travel market in APAC.

 The report also found that wealthy Indians are driving momentum in this niche market, with 89% of them planning to spend more in the next 12 months.
-In terms of destinations, Australia topped the survey as the most popular place to go on holiday.
+In terms of destinations, Australia topped the survey as the most popular holiday destination.

-According to the report, luxury travel in APAC is driven by affluent travelers’ growing desire for longer, richer experiences, underpinned by increased spending and a shift in travel preferences.
+Luxury travel in APAC is driven by affluent travelers’ growing desire for longer, richer experiences, underpinned by increased spending and a shift in travel preferences, the report said.

 The survey included high net worth individuals (HNW) from Australia, India, Indonesia, Japan, Singapore and South Korea.
 Interestingly, the majority (74%) of these travelers plan to stay in the APAC region, indicating a preference for exploring closer to home.